About this artwork

 This work is part of the significant holdings in the U.L.A.E. archive owned by the Art Institute that documents the gestation of Fifth Stone, Sixth Stone.
 In all, the archive includes etching plates; preparatory and transfer drawings; working, trial, and artist’s proofs; as well as a prototype for the box that would contain the book.

 - Currently Off View

 - Prints and Drawings

 - Cover, from Fifth Stone, Sixth Stone

-- Aquatint with etching in black on ivory cloth
+- Aquatint with etching on ivory cloth

 - U.L.A.E.
 Collection acquired through a challenge grant of Mr. and Mrs. Thomas Dittmer; purchased with funds provided by supporters of the Department of Prints and Drawings; Centennial Endowment; Margaret Fisher Endowment Fund